jaimecgomezz/persistence/README.md

 When I first got introduced to ruby, it wasn't really to the language itself but rather, as Richard Feldman [calls it](https://youtu.be/QyJZzq0v7Z4?t=176), to its killer app, [Rails](https://rubyonrails.org/).
 I quickly fall in love with it, it was just so easy and quick to make anything happen, even more so, I absolutely loved [Active Record](https://guides.rubyonrails.org/active_record_basics.html), cause it felt so natural to query the database that most of the time I could almost chat with it.

-Unfortunately, as you progress both with your system and as a software engineer, you start to realize that level of abstraction comes with a cost; speed and code base obscurity.
-I remember once pulling the whole project trying to find a specific method that I wanted to know more about, unfortunately I got lost in an ocean of meta programming, so vast that the easiest path for me was to reinvent the wheel.
+Unfortunately, as you progress both with your system and with your software engineer career, you start to realize that that incredible level of abstraction comes with a cost; speed and code base obscurity.
+I remember once pulling the whole project trying to find a specific method that I wanted to know more about, unfortunately getting lost in an ocean of meta programming, so vast that the easiest path for me was to reinvent the wheel.

 Persistence offers an Active Record-like, but not really, experience, following design patterns that guarantee the testability and extendability of the project.